pejakalabhargava/MQTT-Client/README.md

 -t Sample/Java -s 1 -m "customized message"

 Note:
-Make Mosquito broker is installed from http://mosquitto.org/download/
+a)Make Mosquito broker is installed from http://mosquitto.org/download/ b)This is also an eclipse project.
+This can be imported into eclipse as a project.